 How to know when refinancing your home loan is right for you

-Refinancing a mortgage can potentially save a home owner a substantial amount of money over the life of a home loan.
-However, when considering refinancing, be sure to take into account the upfront costs.
+Refinancing a mortgage can potentially save a homeowner a substantial amount of money over the life of a home loan.
+However, when thinking about refinancing, be sure to consider the upfront costs.

 Tip: Many lenders will tell you that rates must drop by at least 50 basis points (0.50%) for refinancing of the same loan term to make financial sense, but this threshold is different for everybody.
 The most important factor in your decision should be how long it takes to recoup the costs to refinance.
 If you expect to remain in your current home beyond the length of time it will take to recoup the costs, then it’s a good idea to consider refinancing your mortgage.

-Change from an Adjustable-rate to a Fixed-rate Mortgage
+3. Change from an adjustable-rate to a fixed-rate mortgage

-Change from a Fixed-rate to an Adjustable-rate Mortgage
+4. Change from a fixed-rate to an adjustable-rate mortgage

-Sometimes it makes sense to switch from a 30-year loan to a one with a shorter term.
-For example, if you know you will be selling your house in the next few years, switching to an adjustable-rate mortgage could lower your rate and your monthly payment until you sell your house.
-Another example is when short-term rates are lower than long-term rates, and refinancing into an ARM would save you money at least during the fixed-rate period.
+If you know you will be selling your house in the next few years, switching to an adjustable-rate mortgage could lower your rate and your monthly payment until you sell your house.
+Another example is when short-term rates are lower than long-term rates and refinancing into an ARM could save you money at least during the short-term period.

-When you have equity in your home, cash out refinancing can allow you to turn that equity into cash.
+When you have equity in your home, cash out refinancing can allow you to refinance your original mortgage and receive cash funds from your home equity at the same time.
 You might want to do a cash out refinance if: